All about sample-size calculations for A/B testing: Novel extensions and practical guide: Sample Size for Correlated Data

 Under the assumption that for $i = 1, \ldots, k$, the treatment has no effect on $N_i$ and $\sigma_i$, and a constant effect $\delta$ on $\mu_i$, $h$ in \eqref{h} is a constant between treatment and control. \end{theorem}

-We briefly discuss the assumptions made.
-First, the constant effect on $\mu_i$ is the imperative for sample size calculation, as heterogeneity makes the problem intractable.
-Next, no effect on $N_i$ is termed as ``stable denonimator'' in \cite{deng2017trustworthy} and common in A/B testing.
-Finally, although the assumption of no effect on $\sigma_i$ is plausible for continuous outcomes, it does not hold for binary outcomes, because $\sigma_i^2 = p_i (1 - p_i).$ Fortunately, we can exactly quantify the difference of $h$ between treatment and control.
+We briefly discuss the assumptions made: first, the constant effect on $\mu_i$ is the imperative for sample size calculation, as heterogeneity (without specific modeling assumptions) makes the problem generally intractable.
+Second, the ``stable denominator'' assumption (i.e., no effect on $N_i$) is reasonable under incremental treatment effects, commonly expected in practice\footnote{In the rare case of a large user behaviour change, we recommend evaluating the denominator $N_i$ by number of sessions per user as an A/B metric, and should a statistically significant difference occur, either calculating $h$ separately for treatment and control to acknowledge the power impact post-experiment, if any, or alternatively using converted sessions per user as the primary metric can be more suitable.} \cite{deng2017trustworthy, azevedo2020b}.
+Finally, although the assumption of no effect on $\sigma_i$ is generally reasonable for continuous outcomes, it does not hold for binary outcomes, because $\sigma_i^2 = p_i (1 - p_i).$ Fortunately, we can exactly quantify the difference of $h$ between treatment and control.